Ingrid St-Pierre

 Ingrid St-Pierre (born in 1985) is a French Canadian singer-songwriter from Quebec.

 Biography

 Ingrid St-Pierre was born and raised in Cabano, a town within the Bas-Saint-Laurent region of Quebec, Canada.
 Her father is a businessman while her mother is a painter and an artist.
-Since a young age, Ingrid took piano and Gregorian classical singing classes.
+Since a young age, St-Pierre took piano and Gregorian classical singing classes.
 At age 17, she left her hometown to go study in Quebec City.
 She later on settled in Trois-Rivières where she decided to study psychology.
 Ultimately, she left university to pursue a musical career.